SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 .. testcode:: memory-player-share-with-self

-    -> oscar.shareHealth(with: &oscar)  // Error
+    -> oscar.shareHealth(with: &oscar)
+    // Error: conflicting accesses to oscar
-    !! <REPL Input>:1:25: error: inout arguments are not allowed to alias each other !! oscar.shareHealth(with: &oscar)  // Error
+    !! <REPL Input>:1:25: error: inout arguments are not allowed to alias each other !! oscar.shareHealth(with: &oscar)
     !!                         ^~~~~~
-    !! <REPL Input>:1:1: note: previous aliasing argument !! oscar.shareHealth(with: &oscar)  // Error
+    !! <REPL Input>:1:1: note: previous aliasing argument !! oscar.shareHealth(with: &oscar)
     !! ^~~~~
     !! <REPL Input>:1:1: error: overlapping accesses to 'oscar', but modification requires exclusive access; consider copying to a local variable
-    !! oscar.shareHealth(with: &oscar)  // Error
+    !! oscar.shareHealth(with: &oscar)
     !!                          ^~~~~
-    !! <REPL Input>:1:25: note: conflicting access is here !! oscar.shareHealth(with: &oscar)  // Error
+    !! <REPL Input>:1:25: note: conflicting access is here !! oscar.shareHealth(with: &oscar)
     !! ^~~~~~

 The mutating method needs write access to ``self``